access-ci-org/access-oauth-mapfile/docs/README.md

     {xsede_username}@xsede.org {local_username}

-Each entry maps an XSEDE OAuth identity of the form {xsede_username}@xsede.org to the corresponding local username on a specific XSEDE resource.
-An XSEDE OAuth identity may have multiple lines mapping it to different local usernames.
-The mapping information comes from the XSEDE Central Database (XCDB) and is accessed by this software through an API.
+Each entry maps an XSEDE OAuth identity in the form {xsede_username}@xsede.org to the corresponding local username on a specific XSEDE resource.
+An XSEDE OAuth identity may have multiple lines mapping it to multiple local usernames.
+These mappings come from the XSEDE Central Database (XCDB) and are accessed by this tool through an API.

 XSEDE's Globus Connect Server (GCS) v5.4+ and other tools use these mappings to access local resources as the authenticated user.